Miautawn/virtual_maironis/README.md

  * Start the `FILTER_DATA_DAG` and `LOAD_TO_TENSORFLOW_DAG` airflow DAGs
  * See the result in `generated_poem.txt`

-## About model
+## About the model
 The model itself is nothing special and small in comparison as not to go crazy in training times.
 It consists of 5 layers:
  * Embedding layer - for vectorizing our tokenized sentences
  * 2 Bidirectional LSTM with a Dropout in between - this is of course used because text generation
   works better with sequence models
  * 1 Dense hidden layer
  * 1 Output Dense layer with neurons which output the most likely word.

+### How does it generate the rhymes
+We take each sentence of the corpus (consisting of poems), tokenize it and then split it for each word
+to make pairs of predicting data and 'labels':

+Let's take a sentence "kur bega sesupe kur nemunas teka"
+Our sliced input will be:
+- kur [bega]
+- kur bega [sesupe]
+- kur bega sesupe [kur]
+- kur bega sesupe kur [nemunas]
+- kur bega sesupe kur nemunas [teka]

+These input will be our training data and [words] will be our labels.
+Then we simply pad these sequnces and let the embedding do its magic.